Sigil Syntax Reference

 Rules:

-• src/types.lib.sigil may contain only t declarations
+• src/types.lib.sigil may contain only t and label declarations

 • outside that file, project-defined types are referenced as µTypeName